HL7/cqf-recommendations/pages/documentation-approach-04-03-6S-evidence-pyramid-and-learning-health-systems.md

 Intermediate and ultimate outcomes at the patient-level, including those reported by the patient, could be collected by the CPGeCaseReport.
 Lastly, CPGCaseFeatures may include ‘snippets’ of narrative from clinical impressions related to the response and/or other contextualization of a patient-specific guideline recommendation or decision.
 This kind of narrative explanation for the clinicians' decision-making process or assessment may provide significant insight into the impact and effectiveness of various characteristics of the recommendation and/or CPG-derived decision-support interventions.

 Altogether, the CPG’s have the ability to deliver the lower levels of evidence through the guideline development process and its referenced evidence directly into patient care and related healthcare delivery processes as well as provide individual, aggregated, and potentially continuous feedback loops on both the patient specific recommendations (CPGProposals) and the resulting care delivered and numerous relevant real-world data elements scoped to or by the CPG.
-This continuous feedback loop is often referred to as the “Learning Health System”  ([ref](https://www.ahrq.gov/learning-health-systems/about.html)). <!-- Make Endnote !-->
+This continuous feedback loop is often referred to as the “Learning Health System”[^3]

 <details open>

 <summary>

 FIG. 23.
-The Learning Health System is another perspective on integrating evidence directly into practice and then using practice-level data to further inform evidence (ref) <!-- Flynn, Allen & Friedman, Charles & Boisvert, Peter & Landis‐Lewis, Zachary & Lagoze, Carl.
-(2018).
-The Knowledge Object Reference Ontology (KORO): A formalism to support management and sharing of computable biomedical knowledge for learning health systems.
-Learning Health Systems.
-2. 10.1002/lrh2.10054. !-->
+The Learning Health System is another perspective on integrating evidence directly into practice and then using practice-level data to further inform evidence[^4]

 </summary>